 You can do this by:

 Your repeat prescription will be available for collection after two full working days.
 For example requests made after 6pm, weekends or a public holiday, are actioned by the staff on the next working day, i.e. ordered Saturday, next working day Monday, your prescription will be ready by Wednesday.

-Yes, please do so using the same methods as you would for a Repeat Prescription request, the GP will check your request and if approved your prescription will be ready for uplift at the same time as your Repeat medication.
 If this has not been approved then the receptionist will let you know when you uplift your repeat items, or you maybe contacted by the staff.
 If your request has not been approved, the Doctor may ask you to arrange an appointment to see him/her to discuss your request further.
 Please do not use S.A.E. for special medication requests as these may be declined.

 Yes, these are located as you enter the building next to the patient toilets.